MrBunsy/3DPrintedClocks/wall_clock_17_xmas.md

 I recommend a small amount of superglue to ensure that the chain wheel can't slip on this threaded rod.
 This is important so that the hands can be set without the threaded rod moving.

+When assembling the full clock, make sure an M3 washer is on the front of the chain wheel, so it can't touch the plate.

 ### Second wheel arbour
 - wall_clock_17_xmas_wheel_1.stl
 - wall_clock_17_xmas_wheel_1_arbour_extension_front.stl